-Study of cigarette and waterpipe tobacco smoking shows knowledge gap in perceived health risksSeptember 25th, 2012 in Health /
+Study of cigarette and waterpipe tobacco smoking shows knowledge gap in perceived health risksSeptember 25, 2012 in Medicine & Health / Health

 People who smoke both cigarettes and waterpipes – dual users – lack sufficient knowledge about the risks of tobacco smoking and are at considerable risk for dependence and tobacco-related diseases, such as cancer, heart disease and stroke later in life, according to findings of a new study by Virginia Commonwealth University.